githubtraining/github-actions-publish-to-github-packages/responses/00_Setup-CI.md

 Before you get started, it's important that you are comfortable with a few skills.
 We recommend going through the [Introduction to GitHub Learning Lab course](https://lab.github.com/githubtraining/introduction-to-github/) and the [Hello, GitHub Actions!
 Learning Lab course](https://lab.github.com/github/hello-github-actions!) before beginning this one.

-You'll also need to [sign up for GitHub Actions](https://github.com/features/actions/signup/).

 Other experience with workflow automation will help, but are not necessary to complete this course.

 ### Set up CI Workflow